Namibia – through the country of the wide horizons

 5th day ETOSHA NP WESTERN PART

 Safari in the Western part of the Etosha national park that only recently has been opened to the public.
 The landscape changes, becomes more hilly and the white background of the salt pan is replaced by the red soil and rocks of the Damaraland.
 This is the home to some different animals to those seen over the past days – here can be encountered, for example, the rare Hartmann-Zebra.
-Accommodation in the Dolomite Camp, a new Lodge inside of the National Park, beautifully set on a hilltop overlooking a scenic landscape.

 included meals: breakfast.
 Lunch and dinner free.